 Help is available.
 This little book summarizes a great deal of scientific investigation, carried out all over the world, and the author’s own extensive clinical experience.

-Paperback copies are available within Australia from the book’s page:
+Copies are available from the book’s page:

 Cancer: A personal challenge

 This book is for you if you want to reduce your chances of developing cancer; it is for you if you care for someone who is battling cancer; and above all, it is for you if your body is the battleground.

 CANCER is a dreaded word, to many people synonymous with death.